Lee Segel

-Lee Aaron Segel (1932–2005) was an applied mathematician primarily at the Rensselaer Polytechnic Institute and the Weizmann Institute of Science.
-He is particularly known for his work in the spontaneous appearance of order in convection, slime molds and chemotaxis.
+Lee Aaron Segel (לי סגל; 5 February 1932 – 31 January 2005) was an Israeli-American applied mathematician.
+He developed both the Keller-Segel model of chemotaxis, in cell biology, and the Newell-Whitehead-Segel equation, in fluid dynamics.
+He also co-authored the first simulation model for herbicide resistance evolution.
+He is also considered one of the forefathers of the field of theoretical immunology.

+Segel was active in the Santa Fe Institute, the first of the over 50 research centers which focus, today, on complex physical, computational, biological, and social systems.
+Segel was also editor-in-chief of the Bulletin of Mathematical Biology from 1986 to 2001 and co-authored the first volume in the SIAM Classics in Applied Mathematics series, created by the Society for Industrial and Applied Mathematics.
+He migrated between numerous prestigious academic institutions worldwide, culminating at Israel's Weizmann Institute of Science, where he served as dean of the Faculty of Mathematics and Computer Science and chair of the Scientific Council.

 Biography

 Lee Segel was born in 1932 in Newton, Massachusetts to Minna Segel, an art teacher, and Louis Segel, a partner in the Oppenheim-Segel tailors.
 Louis Segel was something of an intellectual as could be seen in his house from, e.g., the Kollwitz and Beckman prints and the Shakespeare and Co. edition of 'Ulysses', all purchased in Europe in the 1930s.
 Both parents were of Jewish-Lithuanian origin, of families that immigrated to Boston near the end of the 19th century.
 The seeds of Segel's later huge vocabulary could partly be seen to stem from his father's reading (and acting on) a claim that the main effect of a prep school was on the vocabulary of its graduates.
 Segel graduated from Harvard in 1953, majoring in mathematics.
 Thinking he might want to go into the brand-new field of computers, he started graduate studies in MIT, where he concentrated on applied mathematics instead.

 In 1959 he married Ruth Galinski, a lawyer and a distant cousin, in her native London, where they spent the first two years of their wedded life.
-Later 4 children were born (Joel '61, Susan '62, Daniel '64 and Michael '66), and still later, 18 grandchildren.
+Later 4 children were born.
 In 1973 the family moved to Rehovot, Israel.